planetmarshall/web-algodynamic/web/content/blog/cpp-startup-project.rst

 The `Conan Centre Index (CCI) <https://github.com/conan-io/conan-center-index>`_ contains packages for many of the most widely used C++ libraries, such as Boost, Eigen and OpenCV.

 Conan and CMake
 ~~~~~~~~~~~~~~~

 Conan works tightly together with CMake and one of its major advantages is its ability to generate CMake module files
 for all of your dependencies, regardless of what build system the dependency originally used.

-Because Conan generates a toolcahin file for use with CMake, there's some crossover in responsibility as you can use
+Because Conan generates a toolchain file for use with CMake, there's some crossover in responsibility as you can use
 Conan to setup your project in much the same way as you would use CMake Presets.
-That's not the approcah I've gone for
+That's not the approach I've gone for
 here, and instead I use CMake Presets and just use Conan for dependency management.